 Figure 4.
-Example null measurement for AK station HDA.
-Panel A: radial and tangential components before and after the splitting analysis was performed.
-Panel B: Top L-R: close up of the SKS phases for the fast and slow waveforms before correction, after correction, and after correction without normalized amplitudes.
-Bottom L-R: particle motion before and after correction.
-Note the lack of tangential component energy before and after analysis, and the linear particle motion before and after analysis.
+Example null measurement for AK station HDA. (a) Radial and tangential components before and after the splitting analysis were performed. (b, top L-R) Close up of the SKS phases for the fast and slow waveforms before correction, after correction, and after correction without normalized amplitudes. (bottom L-R) Particle motion before and after correction.
+Note the lack of tangential component energy before and after analysis and the linear particle motion before and after analysis.

 Figure 5.
-The distribution of splitting parameters as a function of backazimuth for (a) TA network station E24K, and (b) AK network station MLY.
-The dashed lines indicate the values of φ and δ t obtained by stacking these results.
+The distribution of splitting parameters as a function of backazimuth for (a) TA network station E24K and (b) AK network station MLY.
+The dashed lines indicate the values of $\phi$ and $\delta$ t obtained by stacking these results.
 Error bars show the 95% confidence interval on each measurement.
-See the supporting information for a full set of such plots.
-At many stations we only obtain splitting results from earthquakes with backazimuths close to 270°, but for those stations with a wider range of results the splitting parameters are generally consistent with backazimuth; Station E24K is one of only a few exceptions to this rule.
-See supporting figures S1-S218 for equivalent plots for each station in our study.
+See supporting information S1 for a full set of such plots.
+At many stations, we only obtain splitting results from earthquakes with backazimuths close to 270°, but for those stations with a wider range of results, the splitting parameters are generally consistent with backazimuth; station E24K is one of only a few exceptions to this rule.
+See Figures S1-S218 for equivalent plots for each station in our study.